Oswego High School (Illinois): History

 In 1852, The Old Stone School opened as Oswego's first permanent school building, at the corner of Tyler and Monroe Streets.
 The Old Stone School served all grade levels, ultimately operating as Oswego's first dedicated elementary, middle, and high school.
-In 1885, The Old Stone School was gutted by fire, and classes were moved to the former Kendall County Courthouse (Which operated as the county courthouse from 1848-1864), where some high school classes had been taking place since 1867.
+In 1885, The Old Stone School was gutted by fire, and classes were moved to the former Kendall County Courthouse (Which operated as the county courthouse from 1848 to 1864), where some high school classes had been taking place since 1867.
 Between 1885 and 1886, the former courthouse was demolished to make way for a new school building.
 In the fall of 1886, a new building opened as The Red Brick School, which also served all grades.

 The Red Brick School operated as the sole official school building in Oswego for the next 60 years until the arrival of Caterpillar and Western Electric, who built factories north of Downtown Oswego, near Montgomery, Illinois.
 The opening of both factories resulted in a population boom within the village.
 By 1947, The Red Brick School could no longer hold full class sizes for all grades, and the village moved to build a new school for high school courses.
-At the beginning of the 1951-1952 school year, high school classes began at the new Oswego High School on Franklin Street.
+At the beginning of the 1951–52 school year, high school classes began at the new Oswego High School on Franklin Street.
 The Red Brick school served elementary and middle school classes for the next 20 years, before it was shuttered and razed to build a new post office.

 The Oswego High School building at 61 Franklin Street operated for only 13 years before the town outgrew the building again.
 In the early 60s, the village bought farmland along the eastern side of Route 71 (Illinois), and began constructing a new high school.
 At the same time, the village began constructing East View Elementary School, which was to be located across Illinois Route 71 from the planned high school.
 In 1964, classes started at the new Oswego High School, along with classes at East View.
 Middle school courses moved into the former Oswego High School on Franklin Street, where the building was renamed Oswego Junior High, later known as Traughber Junior High (named after SD308 superintendent T. Loyd Traughber).
 The building at 4250 Route 71 is the current Oswego High School.

-At the beginning of the 2004-2005 school year, half of Oswego High School's student population was split and sent to attend the new Oswego East High School.
+At the beginning of the 2004–05 school year, half of Oswego High School's student population was split and sent to attend the new Oswego East High School.